MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_AADDS.md

 ## Lab scenario

-You need to implement and manage storage for a Windows Virtual Desktop deployment in an Azure Active Directory Domain Services (Azure AD DS) environment.
+You need to implement and manage storage for a Azure Virtual Desktop deployment in an Azure Active Directory Domain Services (Azure AD DS) environment.

 ## Objectives

 After completing this lab, you will be able to:

-- Configure Azure Files to store profile containers for Windows Virtual Desktop in Azure AD DS environment
+- Configure Azure Files to store profile containers for Azure Virtual Desktop in Azure AD DS environment

 ## Lab files